valyala/gozstd/zstd/programs/zstd.1.md

     algorithm will run faster with d <= _8_.
     Good values for _k_ vary widely based on the input data, but a safe range is [2 * _d_, 2000].
+    If _split_ is 100, all input samples are used for both training and testing to find optimal _d_ and _k_ to build dictionary.
     Supports multithreading if `zstd` is compiled with threading support.

     Examples: